 “Excellent course, both delivery and content.
 Never lost my attention for one minute from start of 1st day to end of last day.
 Well done.
 Thank you.”

 “Excellent course – well presented.
 A must for all Mental Health workers (and parents).”

 “Very informative, engaging course.
 Would be great for all nursing staff to attend this course.
 Very relevant.”

 2. A large independent healthcare provider, specialising in working with challenging behaviour.
-Person B, an experienced clinical psychologist, was attracted by The RAID® Course on account of its positive approach to difficult behaviour, and asked for a course to be run in her employing organisation.
-She and the organisation were so impressed they adopted it as their core strategy and built up 30 accredited tutors to roll the training out across the organisation, and amass a huge 50% saving.
-So far over 2,500 people have attended the training and the organisation is regarded as a Centre of Excellence in working with challenging behaviour.
+Person B, an experienced clinical psychologist, was attracted by The RAID® Course on account of its positive approach to difficult behaviour, and asked for a course to be run in her employing organization.
+She and the organization were so impressed they adopted it as their core strategy and built up 30 accredited tutors to roll the training out across the organization, and amass a huge 50% saving.
+So far over 2,500 people have attended the training and the organization is regarded as a Centre of Excellence in working with challenging behaviour.
 Written feedback from attendees includes:

 “RAID will benefit patients immensely and improve the quality of their treatment and time here and hopefully staff too!!
 Excellent tutor – clearly explained, patient and humorous, encouraging and gives us all hope.”

 “I believe this course should be mandatory for every single staff member before or as soon as possible after starting at the organization.
 It will shape everything we do and massively improve our patients’ experiences of care and life."